Aluminium iMac Hard Drive upgrade guide

 - Remove the memory slot cover from the base of the machine.

-- Using the suction cups carefully place on the glass screen cover and remove the glass panel.
+- Using the suction cups carefully place them on the glass screen cover and remove the glass panel.
 Place somewhere safe and clean.

-- Remove the torx screws from the front panel surround on the edge of the LCD screen (some of the screws are different sizes)
+- Remove the Torx screws from the front panel surround on the edge of the LCD screen (some of the screws are different sizes)

 - Lift the screen away from the main chassis and life up and over above the computer